Jack Nethercutt II: Mirage racecar

-In 1965, Nethercutt would build his custom racecar called the Mirage.
-The car was known for its strikingly beautiful but late design, with racing experts claiming that if the Mirage was built a couple of years earlier, it would have been internationally competitive.
+In 1965, Nethercutt would build his custom racecar called the Mirage, which was envisioned as the pinnacle Can-Am design.
+The Mirage was supposed to debut two years earlier, but his father J.B. was against the vehicle's construction and would not fund it, which caused Nethercutt to experience financial constraints leading to its delay.
+Racing experts claim that if the Mirage was completed on time a couple of years earlier, it would have been internationally competitive because of its revolutionary design from its low drag aerodynamics.
+It was also one of the first racecars with a monocoque chassis and wheels, powered by a lightweight Oldsmobile V8 engine.
 The Mirage was test driven by Ken Miles.
 Nethercutt and the Mirage were featured on the cover of the Sports Car Graphic Magazine.
+The Mirage was later destroyed by J.B. in a dispute.